Muhammad bin Tughluq: Ascension

 Three days after the death of his father Ghiyasuddin-Din Tughlaq, Muhammad bin Tughlaq ascended the throne of Tughlaq dynasty of Delhi on 4 February 1325.
 In his reign, he conquered Warangal (in present-day Telangana, India), Ma'abar (Kayalpatnam) and Madurai (Tamil Nadu, India), and areas up to the modern day southern tip of the Indian state of Karnataka.
 In the conquered territories, Tughluq created a new set of revenue officials to assess the financial aspects of the area.
 Their accounts helped the audit in the office of the wazir.
+His full title was Al-Sultān al-Ā'dil al-Abd al-Rāji Rahmat Allāh al-Wāthiq Bi-ta'yīd al-Rahmān al-Mujāhid fī-Sabīl Allāh Abu'l-Mujāhid Fakhr al-Dunyā wa'l-Dīn Muhammad bin Tug͟hluq Shāh al-Sultān.
+(Note: (lit.
+'The Just Sultan, the Servant Hopeful of the Mercy of Allah, Relying on the Support of the Most Gracious, the Warrior in the Cause of Allah, the Father of the Warrior, Glory of the World and the Faith, Muhammad, Son of Tughluq Shah, the Sultan.'))

 Muhammad bin Tughluq was also known for his tolerance for other religions.
 Several historians mention that the Sultan honored the Jain monk Jinaprabha Suri during the year 1328.
 Peter Jackson mentions that Muhammad was the only Sultan who participated in Hindu festivities.